cognisant/Docs.DevelopmentProcess/README.md

    1. If everyone is within 1 card (e.g. 3 and 5 or 8 and 13), then the effort for the story is the average of the cards.
    2. If there is a wider spread (e.g. 3, 5 and 8), the team members who voted the highest and lowest explain why they voted as they did.
 For example, they might discuss the extent of required changes to systems, or the magnitude of testing required.
 The team then votes again.

-If, during estimation, a member of the team votes that a story's effort value is 21, the team will discuss whether the story can be broken down into two or more smaller stories.
-Stories should be as small as possible, whilst providing value on their own.
+If, during estimation, a member of the team votes that a story's effort value is 21, this is likely a sign that the story is not actually **S**mall (see [INVEST](#Invest)) and the team will discuss how it can be split into smaller stories to work on.

 ### Sprints